 - Business owners who are suffering some sort of financial crises that creates a cash flow problem.
 They may want to pay but just don’t have the money when the bill comes due.

 As a business owner, it’s easier to deal with the clients that fall into the last two categories above.
-Often a few phone calls, and arrangements for a modified re-payment plan can make all the difference.
+Often a few phone calls, and arrangements for a modified re-payment plan can make all the difference when collecting debt from a client.
 These clients often want to pay something but are afraid to ask for a temporary arrangement.
 Consider opening this door since most of these clients have a history of making good payments with you.
 And, they are potentially long term customers going forward.

 - Avoid harassing the people that owe you money.
 This is both a good customer service policy as well as a good legal policy.
 If your actions can be considered harassing, you may wind up losing a customer.
 In the worst cases, you could face a legal challenge.
 If you call your debtors, be sure not to leave more than one message per day, and never threaten or speak ill of a debtor.

 - Keep phone calls short.
 To keep phone calls short, be sure that you are on message, short and formal.
 Do not imply that failing to make a payment is the same as a personal failure.
 Stay calm during the conversation, but always be clear that there is a debt that needs to be paid.

 - Write letters.
 The letters that you write to your customers and clients that owe money are called demand letters.
 You should be sure to send these in addition to making phone calls.
 Save copies of each letter you send.
 They may be useful if you have to go to a collections agency.